RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 Visit [this link](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) and [this link](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to get an overview on how to let your Docker engine be able to fetch REGARDS images.

 ```
+# Connect threw SSH to your master node and login to Github or adapt it to your environment
 export CR_PAT=YOUR_TOKEN
 echo $CR_PAT | docker login docker.pkg.github.com -u USERNAME --password-stdin
 ```